 Bryan Jones, one of the “Let’s Go Camping” volunteers, said he wouldn’t trade a minute of the experiences he’s had teaching Oregon’s next generation of campers: “I saw this program online I clicked on the link and volunteered for a weekend to help out – now, I’m hooked on showing inexperienced families the pleasures in of camping in Oregon.”

-Cascadia State Park
+Cascadia County Park

 It’s a Huck Finn sort of world along the Santiam River as you motor through “Short Bridge” – a wooden, shingle-covered bridge built in 1945.
-The bridge connects you with adventure at Cascadia State Park, where you will enjoy 24 sites for tent or small trailers.
+The bridge connects you with adventure at Cascadia County Park, where you will enjoy 24 sites for tent or small trailers.